filamentgroup/loadCSS/README.md

 });
 ```

-### Browser Support
+## Browser Support
-MODERN=[IE9+
-LEGACY=-IE8]
-loadCSS attempts to load a css file asynchronously in any JavaScript-capable browser.
-However, some older browsers such as Internet Explorer 8 and older will block rendering while the stylesheet is loading.
-This merely means that the stylesheet will load as if you referenced it with an ordinary link element.
+Both the polyfill and the function support post-IE8 Browsers.

+The polyfill is also available for pre-IE9 browsers.
+For that, use the legacy variant (`loadCSS/dist/polyfill.legacy`/`loadCSS/dist/polyfill.legacy.min`)

-#### Contributions and bug fixes
+## Contributions and bug fixes
 Both are very much appreciated - especially bug fixes.
 As for contributions, the goals of this project are to keep things very simple and utilitarian, so if we don't accept a feature addition, it's not necessarily because it's a bad idea.
 It just may not meet the goals of the project.
 Thanks!